reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/README.md

 ### What OS / IDE / text editor should I use?

 Haxe itself is cross-platform - you can use it on Windows, Mac OS X, or Linux.
 For IDE / text editor, we will cover setting up [HaxeDevelop](http://haxedevelop.org/) and [Visual Studio Code](https://code.visualstudio.com/) with [Haxe support](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe).
-You may also try [the other ones list in the Haxe website](https://haxe.org/documentation/introduction/editors-and-ides.html).
+You may also try [the other ones listed in the Haxe website](https://haxe.org/documentation/introduction/editors-and-ides.html).

 ### How much will the course cost?